MicrosoftDocs/Hololens/hololens/hololens-updates.md

 ---

-# Manage HoloLens Updates
+# Manage HoloLens updates

 HoloLens uses Windows Update in the same manner as other Windows 10 devices.
 When an update is available, it is automatically downloaded and installed the next time that your device is plugged in and connected to the internet.
 This article describes how to manage updates in an enterprise or other managed environment.
-For information about managing updates to individual HoloLens devices, see [Update HoloLens](hololens-update-hololens.md).
+For information about how to manage updates to individual HoloLens devices, see [Update HoloLens](hololens-update-hololens.md).

 ## Manage updates automatically

 ### Managing updates by using Windows Update for Business

 Windows Holographic for Business can use [Windows Update for Business](https://docs.microsoft.com/windows/deployment/update/waas-manage-updates-wufb) to manage updates.
 All HoloLens 2 devices can use Windows Holographic for Business.
 Make sure that they use Windows Holographic for Business build 10.0.18362.1042 or a later build.
-If you have HoloLens (1st gen) devices, you have to [upgrade them to Windows Holographic for Business](hololens1-upgrade-enterprise.md) to manage their updates.
+If you have HoloLens (1st gen) devices, you have to [upgrade them to Windows Holographic for Business](hololens1-upgrade-enterprise.md) in order to manage their updates.

 Windows Update for Business connects HoloLens devices directly to the Windows Update service.
 By using Windows Update for Business, you can control multiple aspects of the update process&mdash;that is, which devices get which updates at what time.
-For example, you can roll out updates to a subset of devices for testing, then roll out updates to the remaining devices at a later date.
+For example, you can roll out updates to a subset of devices for testing, then later roll out updates to the remaining devices.
 Or, you can define different update schedules for different types of updates.

 > [!NOTE]
-> For HoloLens devices, you can automatically manage feature updates (released twice a year) and quality updates (released monthly or as required, including critical security updates).
+> For HoloLens devices, you can automatically manage feature updates (released two times a year) and quality updates (released monthly or as required, including critical security updates).
 For more information about update types, see [Types of updates managed by Windows Update for Business](https://docs.microsoft.com/windows/deployment/update/waas-manage-updates-wufb#types-of-updates-managed-by-windows-update-for-business).

 You can configure Windows Update for Business settings for HoloLens by using policies in a Mobile Device Management (MDM) solution such as Microsoft Intune.